 Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
-Heating and cooling equipment shouldn’t smell when working normally.
-When you identify a bad smell coming from your mini-split, call a trusted HVAC technician when you can.
+Heating and cooling equipment shouldn’t smell when functioning normally.
+When you single out a bad smell coming from your mini-split, call a trusted HVAC technician when you can.

-Franklin's Heating & Air Conditioning, Inc can provide the quick, effective mini-split repair in Oxford you deserve.
+Franklin's Heating & Air Conditioning, Inc can provide the prompt, effective mini-split repair in you deserve.
 Our technicians are familiar with all the mini-split AC smells you may encounter.
-To help you protect your HVAC system, we’d like to share some of the most common smells and what they might mean.
+To help you protect your HVAC system, we’d like to share some of the most common smells and what they could mean.

 1. Musty or Moldy Smell

-A mini-split AC musty smell is most often a telltale sign of mold spores.
+A mini-split AC musty smell is most often a telltale sign of mold growth.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is typically required.
-Spores could circulate through your entire home if components like the air handler are affected.
+Spores could circulate through the entire home if components like the air handler are affected.

 In some cases, your mini-split smells like urine instead.
-This is a result of mycotoxins created by the bacterial growth.
-If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
+This is a result of mycotoxins produced by bacterial growth.
+If you live with someone with allergies or respiratory problems, these mycotoxins can worsen symptoms.
 Moving quickly when your mini-split smells moldy can spare you a lot of trouble.

 2. Fishy or Rotten Smell